udacity/AIND-VUI-Capstone/README.md

 ![select aind-vui kernel][image2]

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__

-### Amazon Web Services

-If you do not have access to a local GPU, you could use Amazon Web Services to launch an EC2 GPU instance.
-Please refer to the [Udacity instructions](https://classroom.udacity.com/nanodegrees/nd889/parts/16cf5df5-73f0-4afa-93a9-de5974257236/modules/53b2a19e-4e29-4ae7-aaf2-33d195dbdeba/lessons/2df3b94c-4f09-476a-8397-e8841b147f84/project) for setting up a GPU instance for this project.

 ### Evaluation